roe-dl/weewx-airQ/README.md

 For observation types that are not saved to the database, no diagram can be created.
 In these cases the diagram is empty.

+**Note**: The language and unit system options are available from WeeWX version 4.6 alpha on, only.

 ### Set configuration parameters in the airQ device

 Those commands change configuration settings within the airQ device.